12 min read

 How to break into data center electrical work

-The clearest path is through an IBEW local that has active data center contractors in its jurisdiction.
-Locals in Northern Virginia (IBEW 26), Phoenix (IBEW 640), Silicon Valley (IBEW 332), and Dallas (IBEW 20) have the highest concentration of DC work.
+The clearest path is through an IBEW local that has data center contractors in its jurisdiction.
+Locals in Northern Virginia (IBEW 26), Phoenix (IBEW 640), Silicon Valley (IBEW 332), and Dallas (IBEW 20) have historically had high concentrations of DC work, but you should verify the current dispatch and contractor backlog before you move.

-If you're already a journeyman electrician, the fastest route is to apply directly with the major DC electrical contractors: Rosendin Electric, M.C.
+If you're already a journeyman electrician, a strong route is to apply directly with major DC electrical contractors: Rosendin Electric, M.C.
 Dean, MYR Group, Arden Building Products, and Faith Technologies.
-These firms are constantly hiring for active projects and will bring on experienced commercial electricians — the DC-specific skills are trainable on the job.
+These firms often post roles in DC-heavy markets, and experienced commercial electricians can learn the DC-specific skills on the job.

 If you're an apprentice, request DC project assignments.
 Getting even one hyperscale project on your resume creates a clear track record that DC contractors recognize.